-Career direction should be easily accomplished.
-But is it?
+Career direction is not always easily accomplished.

 I knew they were far from alone.
 One-third of freshmen in the United States leave college before their sophomore year.
 Almost fifty percent of college students never graduate.
 Too many parents are left holding the bill for an aborted “must-have” education.
 Parents spend many thousands of dollars only to find their children back home, licking their wounds in the basement, less directed than when they graduated from high school.

 The young person you care about has strengths.
 Her talents will translate into her competitive advantage in the workforce.

-Because of my background as a vocational psychologist, I was able to assist my son in his transition from high school to college.
+That’s the way it worked for my son.
 Making choices based on his strengths, he sailed through college in four years, despite having ADHD and a part-time job.
 He graduated with the major he’d chosen before entering the university.
-Then he started a job, the best from among three attractive offers.
+Then he selected his current job from among three attractive offers.

 To be sure, my son had something to do with his smooth transition from high school to college.
 But because of my background as a vocational psychologist, I knew how to help.
 Many parents and educators have intentions every bit as caring as mine—but they don’t know what they don’t know.